DnMcky/elixir-cheat-sheet/README.md

 _Source_: [Steven Vandevelde - Medium Blog](https://medium.com/making-internets/functional-programming-elixir-pt-1-the-basics-bd3ce8d68f1b#.by1sux69o)

 ## Some Basics of Functional Programming in Elixir (not exclusive to Elixir)

+### Pure Functions

+A function is considered pure if it will always give the same output, given the same input and it does not cause any side-effects.

 ### First-class Functions